backdrop-contrib/parallax_bg/readme.md

 Dual licensed under the MIT and GPL licenses: <http://www.opensource.org/licenses/mit-license.php> <http://www.gnu.org/licenses/gpl.html>

-Big thanks to Ian Lunn for this functionality.

 Probably the preferred way to do this module is to use the Libraries module to bundle instead like this documentation:
 <https://www.drupal.org/project/scrollreveal>